 The Trails and Open Space Coalition (TOSC) wants to get people out in our parks.
 So, we have selected 20 different parks for you to visit.
 Share photos with us on Facebook and Instagram #tosc2020challenge.
-Tag us in a photo from your trip on Facebook and/or Instagram to get entered to win prizes from our fantastic sponsors!
+Help us keep track of how many parks you have visited, in your post state x/20.
+Each month we will feature a different park, tag us in a photo from your trip on Facebook and/or Instagram to get entered to win prizes from our fantastic sponsors!
 Visit all 20 parks in 2020 to earn bragging rights because you are going to experience some really cool places AND an IParks sticker.

 Visit them All

 - Alamo Square

 - Cheyenne Mountain